orange-cloudfoundry/cf-ops-automation/Readme.md

 ### pipeline auto-update

-if a ci_deployments descriptor (ie a file called ci-deployment-overview.yml) is detected in secrets dir/<depls>, then an auto-update job is generated.
+If a ci_deployments descriptor (i.e. a file called `ci-deployment-overview.yml`) is detected in secrets dir/<depls>, then an auto-update job is generated.

 ### terraform

-ci-deployment-overview.yml may include a terraform_config key to generate a terraform  pipeline.The terraform_config key
+`ci-deployment-overview.yml` may include a `terraform_config` key to generate a terraform  pipeline.The `terraform_config` key
- must include a state_file_path key to indicate tfstate file path.
-It assumes that a spec dir is also included alongside tfstate
+ must include a `state_file_path` key to indicate tfstate file path.
+It assumes that a spec dir is also included alongside the tfstate file.

 #### file format